TBS1996/TaleCast/README.md

 ## commandline options?

 ```
   -i, --import <FILE>      Import podcasts from an OPML file
   -e, --export <FILE>      Export your podcasts to an OPML file
   -p, --print              Print the downloaded paths to stdout
-  -c, --catch-up          Catch up on podcasts.
+  -c, --catch-up           Configure to skip episodes published prior to current time.
 Can be combined with filter, add, and import
   -a, --add <URL> <NAME>   Add new podcast
   -f, --filter <FILTER>    Filter which podcasts to sync or export with a regex pattern
       --config <FILE>      Override the path to the config file
       --edit-config        Edit the config.toml file
       --edit-podcasts      Edit the podcasts.toml file
+  -s, --search <QUERY>...
+Search for podcasts to add
   -h, --help               Print help
   -V, --version            Print version
 ```